tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/preparation.md

 ---
 title: "Preparation for your Thesis"
-description: "Part 1 of the Master Thesis Guide: the preparation phase, e.g. finding a good research question and in which skills you can invest beforehand"
+description: "The preparation phase of your thesis includes finding a good research question and investing in useful skills you will use during the thesis"
 keywords: "master, thesis, guide, marketing, economics, management, tisem, research, guidance, preparation, question, proposal, skills, resources"
 date: 2023-07-10
 weight: 2